Crisis management is in place following flooding in Auckland. More information.

 A course that must be completed to a defined standard or waived before a student's enrolment in another course is confirmed.
 For this purpose the minimum grade required is a C-, except where a different grade is specified in the Schedule for the qualification; e.g. P(B) means that the minimum grade that satisfies the requirement is B.

-A brief statement of the material taught in a course.
+A brief statement of the academic content taught in a course.

 A prepared performance, demonstration or exhibition, usually given to a group.